alex-precosky/LEDTile/README.md

 ## Nios II Software
 Open the Eclipse tools for Nios II and create a new workspace, and add all of the projects in /software to it.

+The Board Support Package will likely need to be regenerated.
+Right click LEDTile_BSP2 then go Nios II->Generate BSP

 Build LEDTileApplication and write it to the serial configuration device.

 ## ESP8266 Software
 This is a Platform IO project built in Visual Studio Code.
 It can be uploaded by a USB-Serial cable to the board or over WiFi if first loaded with the ESP8266 WiFi loader and configured with the access details for an access point.